Make is a build automation tool commonly used in software development to compile source code and

 Pattern rules

-A pattern rule contains % exactly once in the target which matches any nonempty substring called the stem, then % in the prerequisites of a rule stands for the same stem that was matched in the target, for example a rule in the form
+A pattern rule contains % exactly once in the target, which matches any non-empty substring called the stem.
+Then, % in the prerequisites of a rule stands for the same stem that was matched in the target.
+For example, a rule in the form:

 %.o: %.c